hestela/umockdev/README.rst

 - Run ``./configure`` first; you may want to supply ``--prefix``, ``--sysconfdir``, and other options, see ``./configure --help``.
 - Run ``make`` to build the project.
-- Run ``make check`` to run the tests against the build tree.
-- Run ``make check-code-coverage`` to run the tests against the build tree and measure the code coverage (requires configuring with --enable-code-coverage).
-  Report will be written to ``umockdev-*-coverage/index.html``.
 - Run ``make install`` as root to install into the configured prefix (``/usr/local`` by default).
-- Run ``make check-installed`` to run the test suite against the installed version of umockdev.

 If you don't want to install umockdev but use it from the build tree, set these environment variables, assuming that your current directory is the